-The cause is unknown, but a number of studies suggest a link between the development of Reye's syndrome in children and the use of aspirin to treat the viral illness which precedes it.
-These studies do not prove that aspirin causes Reye’s syndrome but may aggravate it.
+The cause is unknown, but a number of studies suggest a link between aspirin given for the symptoms of the preceding viral illness and the development of Reye's syndrome.
+These studies did not prove that aspirin is the only cause of Reye's syndrome but showed that it can precipitate it in the presence of other factors such as a viral infection and possibly some innate susceptibility.
 Other chemical substances including insecticides and emulsifiers have also been implicated but the evidence that these are involved is controversial.
-Risk factors for adult Reye's syndrome have not been studied.
+Risk factors for adult Reye's syndrome have not been comprehensively studied.

 Because there are alternatives, there is no need to use aspirin for feverish illnesses in childhood.
 Since 1986, aspirin preparations have been labelled with differing warnings.
 The latest advice from the Medicines and Healthcare products Regulatory Agency (MHRA) which came into force on 1st October 2003, requires all aspirin products to carry a warning that children under 16 should not take aspirin unless on the advice of a doctor.
 The warning that appears on the Carton/Label and Patient Information Leaflet is as follows.

 DO NOT GIVE TO CHILDREN AGED UNDER 16 YEARS, UNLESS ON THE ADVICE OF A DOCTOR

 THERE IS A POSSIBLE ASSOCIATION BETWEEN ASPIRIN AND REYE’S SYNDROME WHEN GIVEN TO CHILDREN.
 REYE’S SYNDROME IS A VERY RARE DISEASE WHICH CAN BE FATAL.
 FOR THIS REASON ASPIRIN SHOULD NOT BE GIVEN TO CHILDREN AGED UNDER 16 YEARS, UNLESS ON THE ADVICE OF A DOCTOR